 That is all there is to it!
 If you've purchased Bitcoin from an exchange, then your BTC will immediately be present in your wallet.
 If you've sent your BTC to the personal wallet you've already set up, then the transaction may take a little longer.

 Take a moment to review the exchange rate, fee and total cost of the transaction.
 If you're happy with everything, click the Buy button to complete your purchase.

 There are three different types of services that allow credit card crypto purchases.
 Each option involves a slightly different approach and has its own pros and cons.

-Cryptocurrency brokers offer a quick and easy way to buy bitcoin and other digital currencies.
-They buy cryptocurrency at wholesale rates and then sell it on to you for a profit, allowing you to buy crypto using fiat currency (eg, Canadian dollars).
+Cryptocurrency brokers offer a quick and easy way to buy Bitcoin and other digital currencies.
+They buy cryptocurrency at wholesale rates and then sell it on to you for a profit, allowing you to buy crypto using fiat currency (US dollars).

 The main downside of buying from a broker is that they tend to charge higher fees than other crypto-buying platforms, so the speed and convenience they offer come at a cost.

 These trading platforms allow you to buy and sell cryptocurrency with other users and take a cut of all transactions by imposing trading fees.
 Many of these websites only allow crypto-to-crypto trading, but some also allow you to exchange fiat currency for digital currency and accept credit/debit card payments.
 You can trade using a limit or market order, while some platforms also offer advanced tools like stop-loss orders.